-While this is similar to the T300 RS above, it’s still a worthy inclusion because the quality and control are just as excellent and you get slightly more for your slight more money spent.
-This bundle is more in both terms than its standard version counterpart but it also comes with two extra elements: a 3-pedal pedal set and a detachable leather wheel.
+While this is similar to the T300 RS above, it’s still a worthy inclusion because the quality and control are just as excellent and you get slightly more for the slightly higher price tag.
+This is the largely the same as the standard version but it comes with two extra elements: a 3-pedal pedal set and a detachable leather wheel.

 An excellent wheel from Logitech, the G29 replaces the incredibly popular G27 wheel that came before it.
-The unit is designed to be set up with PlayStation 4 console but it’s definitely a strong competitor and great bit of kit for a PC.
-A first big plus are the additional buttons that the system has namely a click wheel for adjusting brake balances, and positive/negative buttons for adjusting the traction control (though this is customisable and you can map it to anything you like).
+The unit is designed to be set up with PlayStation 4 console but it’s definitely a strong competitor and great bit of kit for a PC, and more effective than the similar Xbox-centric G290.
+The first big plus is the array of additional buttons—namely a click wheel for adjusting brake balances, and positive/negative buttons for adjusting the traction control (though this is customisable and you can map it to anything you like).

-This is Thrustmaster’s entry level, but still force feedback capable, model that will let you get a good driving experience on a budget.
+This is Thrustmaster’s entry-level offering with force feedback.
 That force feedback is still one of the main things that truly augments and completes a driving experience with a wheel, and the better systems with this tech are more pricey.
-But this model, albeit with a cut-down version of force feedback, still provides an impressive enough entry to the market.
-It (the force feedback) is not as strong as other models, but it does work, and if you’re on a tight budget, this product provides a true force feedback wheel with 900 degrees of rotation and a set of pedals for your money, which is pretty good value though the quality slightly lacks overall.
+The force feedback isn't as strong as other models, but it does work, and if you’re on a tight budget, it provides a true force feedback wheel with 900 degrees of rotation and a set of pedals, which is pretty good value.

-The noticeable cut backs do appear on both the wheel and the pedals, however: the steering wheel is nowhere near as deluxe-feeling as the higher-end units; and the pedals are a bit plasticky, offer little resistance, and are void of a clutch pedal.
+The noticeable cut backs do appear on both the wheel and the pedals, however: the steering wheel doesn't have the deluxe feel of the higher-end units; and the pedals are a bit plasticky, offer little resistance, and are void of a clutch pedal.
 Something to bear in mind, if you ever fancy upgrading at a later date.